 It was too late, though.
 I developed gastritis and suffered gallbladder attacks at the same time, although my doctor couldn’t figure out what was going on.
 Instead of the normal symptoms, I was having acute episodes of chest pains, heart palpitations, high blood pressure, nausea, and diarrhea.
 I thought I was dying, but the ER docs kept telling me it was just a stomach flu.
 They finally checked my heart.
 The cardiologist told me I was having hot flashes.

-Things finally turned around after I found a clinical pharmacist who specialized in hormone replacement therapy (HRT) willing to treat my underlying hormone imbalance that I was diagnosed with 2 years prior.
+Things finally turned around after I changed my diet and found a clinical pharmacist who specialized in hormone replacement therapy (HRT) willing to treat my underlying hormone imbalance that I was diagnosed with 2 years prior.
 My pharmacist also found severe adrenal fatigue (low cortisol all day long) from the chronic stress I’ve been under and began treating that, as well.

 It’s been a long, hard road.
 I’m certainly not back to my normal self again, but I’m feeling much better.